ncpa0cpl/react-quarks/README.md

 const counter = quark(0, { middlewares: [catchMiddleware] });

-counter.set(() => {
+// The action in this case will be a function counter.set(() => {
   throw new Error();
 }); // Output: 'An error occurred during state update!'
 ```

-#### Extending Quarks with a Middleware
+#### Creating a Middleware

 One of the uses of middleware can be to extend the functionality of a Quark.

-As an example, imagine you have a Quark storing a number, but you'd want to be able to set() it's state with a stringified number.
+As an example, imagine you have a Quark storing a number, but you'd want to be able to set() it's state with a string.
 The goal is to have the Quark contain always a numeric value, but the set() function to accept both numbers and strings, and not only that, but the action passed to the set() could also be a Promise resolving any of the two, or a callback that returns either.

-Middlewares give you this option.
+This can be easily achieved with a right middleware.

 ##### Example